kekyo/MarkTheRipper/README.md

 In the above, the body is 800px wide with some space around the perimeter.
 You may want to adjust this to fit your site's design.

-By the way, the information obtained by the oEmbed protocol may not contain embedded content.
+By the way, the oEmbed protocol may not contain embedded content.
 In such a case, the oEmbed metadata that could be obtained together is used to generate content similar to the `card` function introduced next.

 #### card (Generate card-shaped content)